Hazarre/Hazarre.github.io/content/posts/testpost.md

 draft: false
 tags: ["math", "program"]
 ---
 This is an example post to demonstrate the media formats that can be posted on this website.
+For details about implementations, see [How this blog is built]({{< ref "./about" >}})

 ## LaTeX math typesetting